ann-arzamm/ann-arzamm/README.md

 ### Hi, I'm Ann! 👋

-I'm a novice web developer, hightly motivated 💪 to learn various impressive new techniques  and features to grow as a professional programmer.
+I'm a novice web developer, highly motivated 💪 to learn various impressive new techniques  and features to grow as a professional programmer.

-Currently I'm mastering a front-end development, but will become a full-stack developer in future.
+Currently, I'm mastering a front-end development, but will become a full-stack developer in the future.

 #### ⚠️ I'm intensively looking for a good place to work and grow and opened for any job proposals!